wcarmon/docs/common/data-structures.md

 ## Stack, LIFO
-- Backed by Array or Growable Array or Ring Buffer ~~or Linked List~~
+- Backed by Array or Growable Array or Ring Buffer

 <details>
     <summary>Java</summary>